MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-site-configuration.md

 ### Transfer website configuration using the Configuration Migration Tool

 >[!NOTE]
-> The preferred method is to use the [Power Platform CLI](#transfer-website-configuration-using-power-platform-cli) to transfer website metadata.
+> The preferred method is to use [solutions](../configure/power-pages-solutions.md) or the [Power Platform CLI](#transfer-website-configuration-using-power-platform-cli) to transfer website metadata.

 To export configuration data, you would need to use the Configuration Migration tool and a website-specific configuration schema file.
 For more information about this tool, see [Manage configuration data](/power-platform/admin/manage-configuration-data).